top of page

 Last week, the Bill failed to clear its final stage in Parliament.
 The House of Lords pushed back on several changes, sending it back to the Commons for another round of what’s known as “parliamentary ping pong”.

 The main issue causing the hold-up?
 The qualifying period for unfair dismissal.
-Right now, employees must have two years’ continuous service before they can make a claim for unfair dismissal (except in special cases like whistleblowing).
+Right now, employees must have two years’ continuous service before they can make a claim for unfair dismissal, except in special cases like whistleblowing.
 Labour’s 2024 manifesto promised to make protection from unfair dismissal a day-one right, meaning no waiting period at all.
-However, the House of Lords has said this goes too far and wants a six month qualifying period instead.
+However, the House of Lords has said this goes too far and wants a six-month qualifying period instead.

 The Government is now caught between sticking to its promise or compromising to get the Bill through.

-What to do now?
+What to Do Now?

 Don’t panic - but don’t ignore it either.
 Take small practical steps:

-✅Make sure your contracts, holiday pay, and flexible working policies are clear and up to date.
+✅ Make sure your contracts, holiday pay, and flexible working policies are clear and up to date.

-✅Continue to keep an eye on updates, and budget for changes that might affect your costs down the line.
+✅ Continue to keep an eye on updates, and budget for changes that might affect your costs down the line.

 Quick Wins You Can Focus On Now

-Aside from the uncertainty, many small businesses are feeling the squeeze - rising costs, wage pressures, retention struggles.
+Aside from the uncertainty, many small businesses are feeling the squeeze - rising costs, wage pressures, and retention struggles.
 The good news is, you’re not alone!
 Focus on what you can control: a strong culture, smart systems, and clear people policies.
 Use this moment to get ahead.

 Upcoming Wage & Pay Rate Changes